-Cook this easy maple mustard salmon with brussles sprouts on a sheet pan, it takes just 20 minutes and is the perfect easy dinner for one or two.
+Cook this easy maple mustard salmon with brussles sprouts for one on a sheet pan, it takes just 20 minutes and is the perfect easy dinner for one or two.
 Use frozen salmon and swap the brussels for whatever vegetable you have around.

 [This recipe was originally posted in December 2018.
 It has been updated with new cooking instructions, expert tips, FAQ, related recipes and ways to repurpose/use up ingredients]